Copenhagen · Operators

 • Surface the foundation structure where it applies.
 Foundation-led capital made legible to the US co-investor in language they can place, rather than left as an unexplained anomaly behind the operating brand.

-• Rebuild the principal voice.
-Individual accountability, US-legible outcome claims, and a register the American buyer reads as confident rather than immodest.
-Consensus framing kept available for the home register.
+• Rebuild the owner/CEO voice.
+Individual accountability, US-legible outcome claims, and a register the American buyer lands as confident rather than immodest.
+Consensus framing kept available for the home-market language.

 • Rebuild the follow-up cadence.
-US-paced touches that read as competence rather than pressure, on a clock the Copenhagen team can run without losing the home-market voice.
+US-paced touches that land as competence rather than pressure, on a clock the Copenhagen team can run without losing the home-market voice.

 How engagements start